Inventory reconciliation: 6 improvements you can make now

 If this data is properly fed into your IMS/WMS/workflow tools, you’re essentially relaying inventory data directly from a scanner to a report or dashboard, allowing for more consistent, more accurate reconciliations.

-As an extension of automation, you should also centralize your systems as much as possible, to give yourself a single source of truth to access and maintain inventory records.
+As an extension of automation, you should also centralize your systems as much as possible, to give yourself a single source of truth to access and maintain inventory records: Import data from all your systems into Parabola, whether it’s an order and inventory management system or spreadsheets.
+By consolidating your information, you can easily track discrepancies and ensure accuracy.

 Centralizing your inventory data will give all of your organization’s teams (supply chain or otherwise) visibility into inventory operations and performance.